Setting Up & Maintaining a Compliant Accounting System

 Setting Up a Compliant Accounting System

 Keeping receipts, invoices, journals, detailed transaction logs, and other source documents are a necessary foundation for a compliant accounting system.
 Complete record keeping should be done throughout the business’s life and from day one.
-Even if all records are “thrown in a shoe box”, generally a CPA can help decipher the records into useful information.
-Many small businesses follow this practice, providing records to a CPA on a predetermined schedule, with the goal of receiving reports or tax returns back in return.
+Even if all records are “thrown in box”, generally a CPA can help decipher the records into useful information.
+Many small businesses follow this practice.
+Providing records to a CPA on a predetermined schedule, with the goal of receiving reports or tax returns back in return is common.

-For some start up businesses, having their revenues and expenses categorized into a few basic categories and tracked in spreadsheets may work well.
+For some start ups, categorizing revenues and expenses into a few basic types and tracking in spreadsheets works well.
 However as activity increases, transactions may need to be categorized in greater volume and detail.
 An out of the box accounting software may provide general account categories or a basic chart of accounts.
 Simply using these basic tools alone however is not enough to ensure a compliant accounting system.

 A business operating in a regulated or highly specific industry like the cannabis industry has unique laws and processes that must be followed.
 These laws and processes trickle down to the business’s accounting system foundational needs as well.
 Basic tools, accounting software and keeping receipts may be a start, but are certainly not enough to be compliant.

 A compliant accounting system for a cannabis business requires as part of its foundation a detailed, often highly customized chart of accounts.
 A chart of accounts contains detailed accounts based on specific products, expenses and inventory types.
 A cannabis cultivator requires a different chart of accounts from a cannabis processor, just as one cultivator’s accounts are often different than another cultivator’s, based on their individual processes.
 A compliant chart of accounts should be designed from the beginning of the business’s life cycle.
 This ensures transactions are recorded to the proper detail accounts and the correct methodology is in place from the start.